serokell/blog-posts/typed-th-in-ghc-9/article.md

 For this section, you may choose to use either GHC 8 or GHC 9.
 We will use the [`th-compat`](https://hackage.haskell.org/package/th-compat) package, besides the familiar [`template-haskell`](https://hackage.haskell.org/package/template-haskell) package, so make sure you load them both.

 `th-compat` is our recommended library for backward compatibility with TTH.
-In this section, we will show how to change the usage from `Code` to the backward-compatible `Splice` which works on GHC 9 as well as previous versions.
+In this section, we will show how to change the usage from `Code` to the backward-compatible `Splice`, which works on GHC 9 as well as previous versions.

 The pattern is pretty similar to the workflow with `Code`, albeit with `Splice` now.